LightxAman/Bots-Project/README.md

 # Bots-Project
-In this repo we are making different types of bots that could be implemented in various different projects as standalones.
+In this repo I am making different types of bots that could be implemented in various different projects as standalones.

 # Automatic website login bot
 "Web Scraping and Automated Login using Selenium and Firefox WebDriver"